mlmargotto/DecSecOpsTools/docs/_posts/2012-10-19-lessons-learned-from-the-jfk-jet-skier-incident.md

 Surely, the JFK perimeter intrusion detection system must have been designed with early warning alarms to alert security to an intruder on the periphery.
 We have already discussed defense-in-depth.
-The reason that this <em>is</em> a public relations fiasco is because multiple layers of security <em>must
-</em>have failed for Casillo to have reached the terminal undetected by
+The reason that this _is_ a public relations fiasco is because multiple layers of security _must _have failed for Casillo to have reached the terminal undetected by security.
-security.
 Perhaps the system did detect the guy, but "detective controls" require a security guard to respond with appropriate action.
 The key take-away here is that the earlier an intrusion is detected and responded to the lower